pret/pokeplatinum/INSTALL.md

     sudo apt install git build-essential binutils-arm-none-eabi
     ```

     We are not done yet, the 'meson' package is also necessary, but the version provided by apt is too outdated.
-To get the most recent meson version, run:
+To get the most recent known-working meson version, run:

     ```
     sudo apt-get install pip
-    pip install --user meson
+    pip install --user meson==1.4.1
     ```

 8. Change to a directory accessible from Windows where you'll store the files, for example: